What Makes a Complete Collection?

 Registration date : 2008-07-04

-What Makes a Complete Collection?
-Empty Re: What Makes a Complete Collection?
+Re: What Makes a Complete Collection?

 Interesting question.
 I don't think you can have a collection complete, espacially not Mario or Zelda.
 Complete means for me all versions (PAL, US, JAP, different versions of PAL and so on...).
 Then they have to be sealed, you should have all merchandise (statues but also things liek Soul Calibur)...
 Or you contain a collection saying I only collect PAL for example.
 But even there it is impossible to have a collection complete.
 Or you collect a new label (right word?), for example Gears of War.

-What Makes a Complete Collection?
-Empty Re: What Makes a Complete Collection?
+Re: What Makes a Complete Collection?

 No Liquid, are you playing on PS3?
 Add me as a friend, Startyde.
 I'll challenge you sometime :P

-Country : What Makes a Complete Collection?
-Flag_usa
+Re: What Makes a Complete Collection?

 Startyde wrote:No Liquid, are you playing on PS3?
 Add me as a friend, Startyde.
 I'll challenge you sometime :P